 If you want to find a milder alternative to Jalapeño pepper, Fresno peppers will meet your needs.
 They are also a Mexican variety.
 Their Scoville rate is between 2,500 and 10,000 SHU.
 It is green when unripe and turns to orange and finally red when mature.

 As the peppers ripen, they will become hotter.
-But people often collect and sell them while they are still unripe.
+But people often harvest and sell them while they are still unripe.

-Notably, Fresno peppers have thin walls.
+Fresno peppers have thin walls.
 That feature separates them from Jalapeño peppers.
-In addition, when ripe, Fresno peppers are spicier than Jalapeño peppers.
-Notably, they have some fruity notes.
+In addition, ripe Fresno peppers are spicier than Jalapeño peppers.
+They can also have some fruity notes.

 Just like Jalapeño peppers, this variety is amazingly versatile.
 It can be eaten raw.
 People also add green peppers to casseroles, stews, soups, sauces, and pickles.